holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     ```rust
     struct ValidationReceiptSet {
-        // The DHT transform hash that this receipt is for.
+        // The DHT operation hash that this receipt is for.
         op_hash: DhtOpHash,
         // The type of the op that was validated.
 This represents the underlying
         // operation type and does not map one-for-one to the `Op` type used in